BACK

 Tenant Management

-A rent roll helps you manage leases because it shows expiration dates and tenants that need renewals.
+A property’s rent roll helps a property owner manage leases because it shows expiration dates and tenants that need renewals.
 This helps you develop leasing strategies and ensure leases are current.

 In terms of rent collection, a rent roll allows you to keep an eye on rent collection and find tenants who may be behind or in need of reminders.
 This information helps you keep consistent cash flow and manage tenants who fall behind on payments.